Hands in gloves holding a mesh bag filled with apples, surrounded by more apples in a vibrant setting.

 Cradles to Crayons

-Amanda Banta: Cradles to Crayons helps to provide children living in poverty with the items they need to succeed in childhood.
+Amanda Banta said: Cradles to Crayons helps to provide children living in poverty with the items they need to succeed in childhood.
 At the Giving Factory, volunteers will check for quality standards, sort and package donated items that will be distributed to kids in need.

 Volunteers are encouraged to bring one new or like new item to donate.
 The organization has a consistent need for size 6 diapers, clothing, chapter books, bed sheets and toothpaste.
 Check the entire list of what the organization can accept on their website.